 - Time: A lasting friendship has to start with quality time spent together.
 All of us have maintained some friendships even when our time together is not what it use to be.
 But we never would have built those relationships if we had not spent some quality time together.
 And the truth is, most friendships will fade if quality time is not kept as a priority.

 - Communication: Good friendships are built when hearts are shared.
 We don’t just exchange words that are full of information, we open ourselves up to each other.
 We show each other the real person that lives inside our skin.

-- Shared interest: It is important that friends share some common interest.
-Things they like to do, places they like to go, and other people they like to be with are some ways to share common interest.
+- Shared interest: It is important that friends share some common interests.
+Things they like to do, places they like to go, and other people they like to be with are some ways to share common interests.

 - Shared beliefs: Friendship in marriage must share some common beliefs.
 They may differ on some things, but overall they will agree on their basic philosophies of life.

 - Shared life rhythm: Friendship in marriage is about the dance and the rhythm you dance to.
 It’s about doing life together in a way that creates a partnership.

 - Shared goals: Moving in a certain direction toward certain goals you are reaching for will build unity in your relationship.

 Finally, one last thing I would add to this post is the importance of prayer.
 If your marriage is struggling with a lack of friendship then the place to start is with prayer.